-It’s been around since 2011, which is a lot more than most other painting apps, launched more than four years before the release of the first generation Apple Pencil.
-The developers – Savage Interactive – clearly put a lot of thought, love and care into this product.
+It’s been around since 2011, a lot more than most other painting apps, and launched more than four years before the release of the first-generation Apple Pencil.
+The developers – Savage Interactive – clearly put a lot of thought, love, and care into this product.

-More than 10 years since release, it’s still seeing regular updates, features and changes.
+More than 10 years since its release, it’s still seeing regular updates, features, and changes.
 It’s relatively cheap, a one-time payment of 10 USD, compared to Adobe Fresco’s monthly 10 USD subscription.
-And Procreate is still one of the most well thought-out and fully-featured digital painting apps on the market, as every digital painting app reviewer will tell you.
+And Procreate is still one of the most well-thought-out and fully-featured digital painting apps on the market, as every digital painting app reviewer will tell you.

-With the many UI and design changes over the years, it’s no wonder that Procreate also added new sections containing new elements.
-One of these sections or panels, is the “Adjustments” section, over at the top left, next to the spanner that signifies settings.
+With the many UI and design changes over the years, it’s no wonder that Procreates also added new sections containing new elements.
+One of these sections or panels is the “Adjustments” section, over at the top left, next to the spanner that signifies settings.

 The icon for this section seems to be a magic wand with a sparkle next to it.
-Under this panel, there are a lot of options and settings for anyone looking to add some interesting effects to their work.
+Under this panel, there are many options and settings for anyone looking to add interesting effects to their work.

-Of course, there’s the H/S/B adjustment, colour balancing and blurs, but there’s also some interesting effects like bloom, glitch, halftone and chromatic aberration.
+Of course, there’s the H/S/B adjustment, color balancing, and blurs, but there are also some interesting effects like bloom, glitch, halftone, and chromatic aberration.
 What we’re looking for is in the bottom subsection, though; Liquify and Clone.

 How to Liquify in Procreate

-You want to use your finger or the Apple Pencil – whichever you have it configured to use – to just draw like you ordinarily would, except this time you’ll be manipulating the painting.
-Not only liquify, you can create wonders with the glazed brushes, effects like Mandala.
+You want to use your finger or the Apple Pencil – whichever you have it configured to use – just to draw like you ordinarily would, except this time you’ll be manipulating the painting.
+Not only liquefy, but you can also create wonders with glazed brushes, and effects like Mandala.
 You can also design the background and play with multiple layers.

-“Push” does about what it says on the lid.
+“Push” does what it says on the lid.
 You can push the strokes of whatever layer(s) you’ve selected around and modify it however seems best to you.
-This one is the most basic, easiest to grasp and easiest to use.
-It’s also probably the most versatile one here because the rest of the shape effects can be replicated with just “push.”
+This one is the most basic, easiest to grasp, and easiest to use.
+It’s also probably the most versatile because the rest of the shape effects can be replicated with just a “push.”

 “Twirl right” and “Twirl left” are also pretty self-explanatory, you hold on a point and it will twirl or spin the colours around that point clockwise or counter-clockwise respectively.
-This is really useful for a lot of types of projects, but what I use this the most on is psychedelic backgrounds and imagery.
+This is really useful for many types of projects, but I use this the most on is psychedelic backgrounds and imagery.

 “Pinch” and “Expand” are opposites of each other.
 “Pinch” will draw the colours around it towards itself in a straight line as if the painting is on cloth and someone pinched the cloth at that one point.
 “Expand” does the opposite and pushes the colours around it outwards in a circular pattern.